OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:13

-Pilate called together the chief priests, the rulers, and the people,
+Pilate gathered the chief priests, the rulers, and the people,

 ## Luke 23:14